bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 Asset tracking works through the integration of hardware, software, and communication technologies.
 Here's a breakdown:

 1. **Asset tag**: Assets are tagged with identifiers such as barcodes, QR codes, RFID, or GPS-enabled devices.
+Although, in some cases [tracking devices can be tags as well](/projects/manufacturing-asset-tracking/).
 2. **Tracking device**: These tags communicate with a **tracking device** or reader to log data.
 3. **Asset tracking software**: Data from tracking devices is collected and processed by **asset management software**.
 4. **Cloud-based asset tracking**: Modern systems store this data in the cloud, offering remote access and real-time updates.